-- 30.8.1 Before sending Program Forms to the Scoring Director, Chief Judges shall verify that all paperwork is correct: - a) Review the Chief Judge Penalty Forms for accuracy and provide specific reasons for any Zeroed Flight Program, Disqualification, or Illegal Free penalties. - b) Ensure that each competitor's Free Program Forms are signed and dated.
-In the case of unsigned forms, or any other irregularity noted in a Free Program Form, check the "Illegal Free Program" box on the Chief Judge Penalty Form. - 30.8.2 The Chief Judge shall direct the Runner, or other responsible party, to deliver directly to the Contest Jury any competitor's forms which have the "Illegal Free Program" box checked on the Chief Judge Penalty Form. - 30.8.3 The Chief Judge will debrief the Grading Judges and review any issues.
+- 30.8.1 Before sending Program Forms to the Scoring Director, Chief Judges shall verify that all paperwork is correct: - a) Review the Chief Judge Penalty Forms for accuracy and provide specific reasons for any Zeroed Flight Program, Disqualification, or Illegal Free penalties. - b) If any irregularity is noted in a competitor's Free Program Form, check the "Illegal Free Program" box on the Chief Judge Penalty Form. - c) The Chief Judge shall ensure that each competitor has received at least one numeric or HZ grade from at least one judge for each figure of the program.
+If not, the Chief Judge shall instruct the competitor to return and re-fly the figure(s) or coordinate with the Contest Director for the figure(s) to be reflown during a subsequent program. - 30.8.2 The Chief Judge shall direct the Runner, or other responsible party, to deliver directly to the Contest Jury any competitor's forms which have the "Illegal Free Program" box checked on the Chief Judge Penalty Form. - 30.8.3 The Chief Judge will debrief the Grading Judges and review any issues.